NHS-Transformation-Unit/AIDF/README.md

 ## Using the Repo

+This repository can be cloned to visualise the location and key information related to each Imaging Network and respective NHS Trusts currently enrolled in the AIDF programme.

 Users will need to ensure their working directory is structured as outlined in the [Repo Structure](#repo-structure) section of this ReadMe.
+This can be completed using Git or by simply downloading a zipped version of the tool from this repository.

-As well as the scripts included within this Git repo, there are four data files users will need to run the mapping tool, as well as an MSOA shapefile.
+As well as the scripts included within this Git repository, there are three data files users will need to run the mapping tool, as well as an MSOA shapefile.
 These are outlined within the [`data`](#data) section of this ReadMe.

-Following the cloning of this Repo to the user's preferred IDE, and assuming all the constituent data files are located in the appropriate folder, the mapping tool can be recreated simply by **running the `AIDF_Mapping_Tool.Rmd` document** found within the `src > r_scripts > geospatial` folder.
-The tool can either be ran within the IDE or exported to an appropriate browser application.
+Following the cloning of this repository to the user's preferred IDE, and assuming all the constituent data files are located in the appropriate folder, the mapping tool can be ran by **knitting the `AIDF_Mapping_Tool.Rmd` document** found within the `src > r_scripts > geospatial` folder.
+The tool can then be visualised within the IDE or exported to an appropriate browser application.

+In summary:

+1. Extract this repository to your local files.
+2. Ensure all necessary data files are in their respective locations as outlined in [`data`](#data) section.
+3. Knit the `AIDF_Mapping_Tool.Rmd` file located within the `src > r_scripts > geospatial` folder.

+More information on how to run the visualisation tool is available in the `documentation/guidance/running_the_tool.md` file.

 <br/>